wp-plugins/vimeo-master/readme.txt

 1. Widget With Vimeo Player + Vimeo Profile Button.
 2. Widget With Vimeo Player
 3. Widget With Vimeo Player + Vimeo Profile Button (different widget position).
 4. Widget inside pages and posts.
-Shortcode framework implementation v2.
+Shortcode framework implementation.
 Vimeo Video inside a page.
 5. Widget inside pages and posts.
-Shortcode framework implementation v2.
+Shortcode framework implementation.
 Vimeo Video inside a post aligned left.
 6. Widget With Pro Account and Password Protected Video.

 == Changelog ==

+= 4.3.5 =
+* TechGasp Plugin Framework v3 Improvements and Upgrades
+* New Universal Shortcode Options:
+* Option to Automatically add the shortcode to all pages and posts or manually add the pre-built shortcode individually per page and post
+* Option to Automatically only show the shortcode in Posts, not Pages
+* Option to Automatically show the shortcode After the Title or After the Content
+* Improved TechGasp Mobile Responsiveness
+* Code clean up and speed up
+* Fixed a couple of warnings

 = 4.3 =
 * New TechGasp Plugin Framework